Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships: Discussion

-For a standard Wigley hull, we have applied Michell's thin ship theory and used the corresponding wave amplitude function in \eqref{eq:thin_ship_amplitude} to match with a minimal model that involves two Gaussian pressure distributions applied to the surface, one located near the bow of the hull, and the other located near the stern.
+For a standard Wigley hull, we have applied Michell's thin ship theory and used the corresponding wave amplitude function in \eqref{eq:thin_ship_amplitude} to match with a minimal model that involves two identical Gaussian pressure distributions applied to the surface, one located near the bow of the hull, and the other located near the stern.
 We also consider a more simplistic model with a single pressure distribution and a further model, the Hogner model, which is more complicated than Michell's theory.
 To illustrate our results, we chose three ship speeds, including one that gives rise to maximum destructive interference in the transverse waves along the centreline (at least according to Michell's thin ship theory) as well as another example where maximum destructive interference of waves at the caustic.
 We generated spectrograms in all cases to demonstrate shared features and crucial differences between the models.
-In addition, for a transom-stern hull, we explore the challenges that arise in attempting to follow the same matching process, in part because Michell's thin ship theory has clear deficiencies for a transom-stern hull.
-As such, we apply the Hogner model for the transom-stern hull and match with a minimal model with one applied pressure distribution and two submerged sources.
+In addition, for a transom-stern hull, we explore the challenges that arise in attempting to follow the same matching process, in part because both Michell's thin ship theory and the Hogner model have clear deficiencies for a transom-stern hull.
+In order to mimic the flow separation that occurs due to the steep geometry of a transom stern, we extend the definition of the hull to include a virtual appendage, and apply the matching process to the extended hull.
 Our theoretical study is supported by experimental data taken from steadily moving Wigley and transom-stern hull in a model test basin.